How the Sandwich Technique Can Transform Your Relationships

 Don’t be a people pleaser or try to fix your partner.
 We become tired when we try to fix others’ problems or keep trying to please them at the expense of our own needs.
 So, practice loving detachment and set boundaries.
 For instance, my partner dislikes getting instructions on self-improvement.
 When he’s going through a hard time, he has trained me to say, “I have faith that you can handle it,” rather than offering suggestions he didn’t ask for.
 It’s a gift to let others be themselves and face their own difficulties.

 Good relationships are possible for everyone, including sensitive people.
 They can enhance your sense of security, love, and grounding.
 Marriage or any kind of sacred union needs to be a competition of generosity.
 Each person is in service to the other, aiming to deepen their devotion, kindness, passion, and love every day.
 In relationships, you can learn from each other.
-Consideration and tolerance is essential.
+Consideration and tolerance are essential.

 (Adapted from The Empath’s Survival Guide by Judith Orloff, MD.)